Overview

 - Username to use while authenticating into this server.
 LocalOps creates a default user for you when provisioning the RabbitMQ server and you can use this variable to get its value injected in your environment variable.$pass

 - Password to use while authenticating into this server.
-LocalOps creates this for you and passes it to you via this variable.id
+LocalOps creates this for you and passes it to you via this variable.

 or prefix

-will swap the resource with a new one in the next deployment. ops.json
+will swap the resource with a new one in the next deployment.
+All queueing servers are ephemeral services only.
+No persistent storage is configured, as they are created for previewing pull requests only.

 , just define a key called workers